How To Develop A Recruitment Strategy That Hires Fast

 • Which sourcing channel produced the highest quality candidates at the lowest cost?

-Document one specific change you’ll make to the process based on each review, assign an owner, and check it the following month.
+Document one specific change based on each review, assign an owner, and check it the following month.
 Small, consistent improvements compound quickly and will cut your average time-to-fill significantly within two to three hiring cycles.

 Explore More HR Insights